 - Lag in acceleration

-- Lack of response when pressing on the gas pedal
+- Lack of response when hitting the gas pedal

-- Misfiring, which becomes apparent when the engine revving noise sounds uneven and erratic
+- Misfiring, which becomes noticeable when the engine revving noise sounds erratic

-Unfortunately, FSI engines do not have an intake where additives can be sprayed into the system.
-It’s also been speculated that additives are ineffective for FSI engines.
-Any additive added only enters the combustion chamber and doesn’t reach the inlet manifold.
-Nevertheless, additives formulated specifically for FSI engines are available, though you’ll need to have a VW and Audi service inject the fuel into the engine.
+Unfortunately, FSI engines lack an intake where additives can be sprayed into the system.
+It’s been speculated that additives are ineffective for FSI engines.
+Added additives enter the combustion chamber but fail to reach the inlet manifold.
+Even so, additives formulated for FSI engines are available, though you’ll need to have a VW and Audi service add the fuel into the engine.

-Ultimately, the best defense against carbon buildup is to have your car inspected at intervals indicated on the vehicle’s operation manual.
-An inspection can determine whether there’s enough carbon accumulation to contribute to engine performance loss.
+Ultimately, the best defense against carbon buildup is to have your car inspected at intervals indicated on the car’s owner manual.
+An inspection determines whether there’s enough carbon to adversely impact engine performance.

-Due to their unique makeup and construction, a general mechanic may not have the expertise to perform maintenance on an FSI engine.
-Read our story to learn about our history and how we remain Seattle’s German car repair specialist.
-Carbon buildup on an FSI engine is a problem we routinely tackle for German automobile owners.
-Contact Buttera Motors today for an estimate or send us a message for more information.
+Due to their unique construction, a general mechanic may not have the training to perform a diagnosis on an FSI engine.
+Read our story to learn about our history and how we remain Seattle’s German car maintenance specialist.
+Carbon buildup on an FSI engine is a problem we tackle for German vehicle owners.
+Contact Buttera Motors today for an estimate or send us a message to learn more.

 VW and Audi service in Bothell, Bellevue, Kirkland, Kenmore, Redmond & Woodinville